GlasgowTeam3RTEP/Excellentea/README.md

 ### Prerequisites

-For the remote control internet access is required
+For remote control internet access is required

 ### Installing